AFLQUA Executive Committee 2026

 Janie remains a dedicated advocate for umpires in South East Queensland, ensuring they receive the support and care they need both on and off the field.
 To her, the umpiring community is like a family, and she embraces the challenges that come with being part of the Executive.

-Vice President - Tristan Symes
+Vice President - Alistair Meldrum

 Treasurer - Jackson Whittle

-Secretary - Justin Lillecrapp
+Secretary - Jess Smith

 Social Media and Digital Lead - Mitchell Blashak